 The Corporation will from time to time issue common shares to the public or to vendors to fund the purchase of storage assets.
-On August 19, 2016, the Corporation issued 67,647,600 Common Shares at a price of \$0.85 per Common Share for gross proceeds of \$57,500,460.
-On July 4, 2016, the Corporation announced that \$10 million of the \$22 million purchase price of a self storage asset will be funded in common shares.
+On August 19, 2016, the Corporation issued 67,647,600 common shares at a price of \$0.85 per common share for gross proceeds of \$57.5 million.
+In Q3 and on October 18, 2016, the Corporation issued a total of 20,621,212 common shares for \$17.1 million as consideration in the purchase of self storage assets.
 Future issuances will be dependent upon financing needs, acquisition opportunities, expansion plans, equity market conditions at the time and transaction pricing.